The Hellfire Club Walk with the BEST views of Dublin City & A Spooky Past

 The Dublin Mountains are home to some of Ireland most stunning hiking trails.
-Walkers generally explore the mountain range to gain a birds-eye view of the city, breath in the fresh mountain air and witness the beautiful green scenery from the hillside.
+Walkers generally take part in the Hellfire Club walk to explore the mountain range and gain a birds-eye view of the city, breath in the fresh mountain air and witness the beautiful green scenery from the hillside.
 In the mist of all the wonderful hiking trails in the Dublin mountains lies The Hellfire Club.

 The Hellfire Club is the perfect off the beaten path location for both tourists and locals to enjoy.
 The old building ruins are located on the foot of Montpelier hill and overlook a outstanding view of Dublin city and beyond.
 Possibly one of the best birds-eye views of the city.

-There are many possible hiking routes that take walkers up to the summit of Montpelier hill.
+The Hellfire Club Walk can be completed by using the varies different hiking trails that lead walkers up to the summit of Montpelier hill.
 The main two trails take about 30 minutes to complete.
 Both walks take hikers up a wide country trail with forestry on either side.
 Both require easy to moderate hiking skills.

 Alternatively, walkers can hike straight up through the forest, taking about 10\15 minutes to complete.
 This particular way of reaching the summit is not on an official trail, it is however, a popular route among locals.
 At times, the forest can get a little steep and requires a higher level of fitness to the designated trails.